Tolkoton/HardWay/README.md

 # HardWay
-I want to express my gratitude to Zed Shaw, this book is really great for learning Python.
+I want to express my gratitude to Zed Shaw, his "Learn Python the Hard Way" is really great.